iaxo/axion-limits/README.md

 ```
 Use the parameter `experiments` and `labels` to pass the previously defined data and labels.
 If a string is given to the `saveplotname`, it will save the plot in a file with that name (default extension will be pdf if none is given within the filename).
 You can check other useful customization arguments at [axion_plot.py](src/axionlimits/axion_plot.py).
 > [!TIP]
-> You may add now any additional matplotlib.pyplot object (such as lines or text) or further customize the figure.
+> You can add any additional matplotlib.pyplot object (such as lines or text) or further customize the figure.
 Just set the parameter `showplot=False` above and insert the desired plotting objects and customizations.
 Afterwards, remember to call the `show_plot` and `save_plot` methods.
 Check out this [example](myPlottingScripts/haloscope_zoom_Jun2024.py) for reference.

 Inside [myPlottingScripts](myPlottingScripts) folder you can find real examples of scripts used to generate the figures inside [plots](plots) folder.